- 453.6 g (16 oz) glutinous rice flour, 1 package

 Hamilton Beach Hand Mixer with Snap-On Case

-I had matcha for the first time about 12 years ago—I don’t remember where or what exactly, but I do remember falling in love with the smell and delicate taste of matcha.
+I had matcha for the first time about 15 years ago—I don’t remember where or what, but I do remember falling in love with the smell and delicate taste of matcha.
 I still feel the same way each time I open a tin of matcha.

-A couple of years ago, I found the Matcha Mochi Cake recipe from Tiny Urban Kitchen and it became my favorite thing to bake.
-By studying this particular recipe, I gained confidence with baking.
-Now I enjoy testing out each matcha recipe until I get the results I’m happy with—especially, adjusting the sugar level.
-I believe matcha treats should be only slightly sweet—otherwise the sugar will overpower the exquisite flavor of matcha.
+In 2014, I started making the Matcha Mochi Cake recipe from Tiny Urban Kitchen, and it became my favorite thing to bake.
+By studying this recipe, I gained more confidence with baking.
+I spent a few months adjusting the sugar level and of the original recipe.
+I believe matcha treats should be only slightly sweet—otherwise the sugar will overpower the delicate flavor of matcha.